SuriyaPradeep/DSA_Questions/README.md

 Output: 12.75000
 Explanation: Maximum average is (12 - 5 - 6 + 50) / 4 = 51 / 4 = 12.75

+31.Daily Temperatures:-Given an array of integers temperatures represents the daily temperatures, return an array answer such that answer[i] is the number of days you have to wait after the ith day to get a warmer temperature.
+If there is no future day for which this is possible, keep answer[i] == 0 instead.
+Input: temperatures = [73,74,75,71,69,72,76,73]
+Output: [1,1,4,2,1,1,0,0]

 ## Strings
 1.Valid Palindrome:-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.
 Given a string s, return true if it is a palindrome, or false otherwise.